 Probably the best feature of the OneStep 2 is its retro design.
 Every inch of the camera feels well thought out.

 I greatly appreciated the dot design on the top showing exactly how many photos remain.
 I often see an unreliable rotating number counter with film-based cameras, so this feels like a smart addition.

 In addition to being able to disable the flash, you can also set the exposure up or down which adds even more creative options.
 Polaroid recommends keeping the flash on for photos, but it is fun to experiment with all of their settings.

 It’s undeniable that taking instant photos is a blast and the OneStep 2 is no exception.

-Since I’ve only ever used a Fujifilm Instax I was very pleased at the OneStep 2’s large 4.2” x 3.5” prints.
+Since I’ve only ever used a Fujifilm Instax I was very pleased with the OneStep 2’s large 4.2” x 3.5” prints.
 They take about 10 minutes to fully develop but that is a part of the charm.
-Plus the square form factor of the prints are perfect.
+Plus the square form factor of the prints is perfect.

 Film comes in color and black and white varieties.
-I do wish the photos were a bit more sharp but they are charmingly imperfect.
+I do wish the photos were a bit sharper but they are charmingly imperfect.

 The downside: the i-Type film costs about $16 for 8 prints.
 At $2 a pop, these prints are quite expensive.
 The OneStep 2 will also take Polaroid’s 600 film, which is even more expensive—$19 for 8 prints.